tandrewnichols/extract-json-from-string/README.md

 ## Summary

-Extract random JSON and javascript objects from largely string, e.g. "Expected { foo: 'bar' } to equal { foo: 'baz' }" (I'm looking at you jasmine 1.3).
+Extract random JSON and javascript objects from a longer string, e.g. "Expected { foo: 'bar' } to equal { foo: 'baz' }" (I'm looking at you jasmine 1.3).
 Also works with arrays.

 ## Usage